Nicolás Almagro: Playing style

 Almagro's playing style fits that of an offensive baseliner.
 Almagro's groundstrokes, particularly on his favored backhand side, are very powerful.
 Almagro uses a very quick and compact service motion which helps his first serve often exceed speeds of 210 km/h.
 In addition to his powerful game, Almagro is also known for playing on the edge of his emotions, sometimes losing his temper on-court.
 Almagro is most proficient on clay courts, as evidenced by all his ATP finals being at clay court events.
 Almagro has had success on hard courts, reaching the quarterfinals of the Australian Open in 2013, and has also reached the quarterfinals in Cincinnati (2007) and Miami (2010).
 However, he generally prefers to play on clay courts and tailors his schedule to play the majority of the clay court events on the ATP World Tour.

 Equipment

 Nicolás Almagro uses the Volkl V-Sense 10 Tour.
 He has been stringing with Luxilon Big Banger Original for years.
 In January 2016 Almagro signed with Joma for clothing and shoes.

 Davis Cup

 He has played seven Davis Cup ties, winning 8 of the 10 singles matches he has contested.
 All his wins have come on clay.

-In 2008, he helped the Spanish Davis Cup team to win the title, winning two rubbers at the first round against Peru by beating Matías Silva 3–6, 6–3, 7–5, 6–0 and Ivan Miranda 6–2, 6 –3.
+In 2008, he helped the Spanish Davis Cup team to win the title, winning two rubbers at the first round against Peru by beating Matías Silva 3–6, 6–3, 7–5, 6–0 and Iván Miranda 6–2, 6 –3.

 In the 2012 Davis Cup final, he lost to Tomáš Berdych and again to Radek Štěpánek in the fifth rubber, denying Spain a repeat win.